 Skip to contents

 Mizer provides a range of plotting functions for visualising the results of running a simulation, stored in a MizerSim object, or the initial state stored in a MizerParams object.
-Every plotting function exists in two versions, plotSomething and plotlySomething.
-The plotly version is more interactive but not suitable for inclusion in documents.

 Details

-This table shows the available plotting functions.
+The named plotting functions give more specialised control.
+This table shows the available named plotting functions.

 PlotDescription